Breathe Better with Whole-Home Air Filtration in Wheeling

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating demonstrates how successfully a filter can clear pollutants from the air.
+This rating demonstrates how effectively a filter can clear pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are deep and can restrict airflow.
-It’s important to ask Comfort Masters Service Experts Heating & Air Conditioning to confirm your heating and cooling system can work with one.
+It’s important to ask Comfort Masters Service Experts to verify your heating and cooling system can run with one.

-Media air cleaners are much thicker than basic air filters.
+Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC unit.
+This barrier attaches tightly against your HVAC unit.